jflamy/owlcms4/src/main/markdown/README.md

 See the application [Web Site](https://jflamy.github.io/owlcms4/) for a full overview.
 See [this page](https://jflamy.github.io/owlcms4/#/Demo) for accessing a live demo.

 ### Installation

+> Please note that in the first week of February, 2020 we will split our releases to separate release repositories, in order to distinguish stable releases from preliminary releases meant for testing.

 Setup packages are available from [https://github.com/jflamy/owlcms4/releases](https://github.com/jflamy/owlcms4/releases) .
 Refer to the following for instructions:

   * [Windows Stand-alone Installation](https://jflamy.github.io/owlcms4/#/LocalWindowsSetup)